How to Keep Frogs Out of Your Pool

 If you are looking for a way to repel frogs without using any harmful chemicals, consider making a homemade frog repellent.
 This can be done easily by filling a spray bottle with vinegar and spraying the perimeter of your pool with vinegar.
 You can also use coffee grounds.
 Dust a layer of coffee grounds around your pool to help keep away frogs.

 Both vinegar and coffee grounds irritate frogs’ skin.
 While you can also use bleach or citric acid, both methods can cause permanent harm to frogs if used incorrectly.
-Vinegar and coffee grounds simply irritate the frogs, and frogs will avoid them just as well.
+Vinegar and coffee grounds simply irritate the frogs, and frogs will also avoid them.

 Use a Pool Cover